Stay with us at the 4 star GN Mulranny Park Hotel when exploring Westport

 Described by Lonely Planet as a photogenic Georgian town with tree-lined streets, riverside walkways and a great vibe Westport Town is bright and vibrant even in the depths of winter, There is so much to see and do in Westport some of which is listed below, When visiting Westport stay with us here at the 4 star Mulranny Park Hotel, enjoy gourmet food, state of the art leisure facilities and luxury accommodation just 30 minutes from Westport.

 1. Westport House

 While the famous Pirate Adventure Park is closed because of the pesky pandemic, there’s loads more to do at Westport House.
-Explore the splendour of the historic house, wander through the stately gardens, go off track and follow the woodland trails, dine at Gracy’s Pizzeria and Bistro, enjoy a stay at the campsite or live it up at Hotel Westport, the only hotel on the estate’s grounds.
-Or why not learn how to survive in the great outdoors at the new Family Bush Camp run by retired a retired army sergeant and UN Peacekeeper?
+Explore the splendour of the historic house, wander through the stately gardens, go off track and follow the woodland trails, dine at Gracy’s Pizzeria and Bistro.
+Or why not learn how to survive in the great outdoors at the new Family Bush Camp run by a retired army sergeant and UN Peacekeeper?
 So many choices!

 2. Croagh Patrick

 Croagh Patrick, nicknamed the Reek, is a 764-metre (2,507ft) mountain and an important site of pilgrimage in County Mayo in Ireland.It is situated five miles from the beautiful town of Westport and the mountain’s conical shape soars majestically above the surrounding countryside above the villages of Murrisk and Lecanvey.It is the third highest mountain in County Mayo after Mweelrea and Nephin.